 These patterns can be clarified through the recontextualization of buildings from their given environments into an abstracted neighborhood of isolation by viewing the images as a series.
 In so doing, new construction and old, homes and businesses, rich neighborhoods and poor neighborhoods are placed side by side.
 We are thus pushed to investigate relationships, to delve into common histories and reveal the political and economic forces leading to isolation.
 This new method of seeing alters not only how we interpret what we perceive, but also which questions are raised.
 Instead of seeing one peculiar building, we see the legacy and immediacy of urban transformation.
 Instead of asking "What happened to this house?," we ask "What is causing this phenomenon?"

-Select images from the Isolated Building Studies recently showed at Belfast Photo Festival, the Texas Tech University School of Art and the Hyde Park Art Center.
+Photographs from the series recently showed at Belfast Photo Festival, the Texas Tech University School of Art and the Hyde Park Art Center.
 They will be included in the DePaul Art Museum's Histories/Photographies exhibition in October 2013.